 Research activities span the whole spectrum of energy-related research from the development of batteries and fuel cells to the prediction of the structure of new water-splitting catalytic materials.

-Students develop experience in scientific method, techniques for reporting science and in the many generic skills required for a future career.
+Students develop experience in scientific method, techniques for reporting science and in the many transferrable skills required for a future career.

-The programme is delivered through a combination of lectures, seminars, tutorials, laboratory classes and research supervision.
+The programme is delivered through a combination of lectures, seminars, self-study and research supervision.
 Assessment is through unseen written examination and coursework.
-The literature project is assessed by written dissertation and oral presentation, and the research project is assessed by a written report, an oral presentation and a viva voce examination.
+The literature project is assessed by written dissertation and the research project is assessed by a written report and your supervisor.

 Course contact details